StellarCartography/pydis/README.md

 # *SPECTRA*
 A simple reduction package for one dimensional longslit spectroscopy using Python.
+Also colloqiually known as "pyDIS", as it was designed for DIS

+The goal of *SPECTRA* is to provide a turn-key solution for reducing and understanding longslit spectroscopy, which could ideally be done in real time.
+Currently we are using many simple assumptions to get a quick-and-dirty solution, and modeling the workflow after the robust industry standards set by IRAF.
+Additionally, we have only used data from the low/medium resolution [APO 3.5-m](http://www.apo.nmsu.edu) "Dual Imaging Spectrograph" (DIS).
+Therefore, many instrument specific assumptions are being made.

 ## Examples
-### Auto-reduce my data!
+#### Auto-reduce my data!

 The goal is to make SPECTRA as easy to use while observing as possible.
 Here is an example of a script you might run over and over throughout the night: